 This is an accordion element with a series of buttons that open and close related content panels.

-Where can I download UW–Madison’s primary institutional logo, the UW crest?
+Where can I download UW–Madison’s institutional logo, the W Crest?

-The crest logo — with several variations — is available for download on the UW brand site for print applications and web or digital applications.
+The W Crest logo — with several variations — is available for download on the UW brand site.

 For embroidered or specialty print applications, such as on apparel, contact University Marketing for a specialized logo file (tan gradient in crest substituted for flat Pantone color 468c) or thread-color recommendations.

-You can request and create a secondary/departmental crest logo via the UW brand site’s logo generator.
+You can request and create a departmental W Crest logo via the UW brand site’s logo generator.
 University Marketing will review the request and supply logo files within three working days.
-You can also search for existing secondary/departmental logos via the logo generator.
+You can also search for existing departmental logos via the logo generator.

-All UW–Madison departments/units with an institutional mission are encouraged to use the UW crest logo, which provides instant credibility and a clear, recognizable connection to the university.
+All UW–Madison departments/units with an institutional mission are encouraged to use the W Crest logo, which provides instant credibility and a clear, recognizable connection to the university.
 Unique logos for a department/unit must be approved by University Marketing.

 Yes, in moderation — for example, when you are trying to use the logo at a small size that renders the wordmark unreadable.
 Another example would be using the standalone crest as a recurring element in a PowerPoint presentation.